 Those who are a bit fed up of the last few years of twitch shooting dominance will find Infinite’s fun, slower-paced action refreshing.
 Chunk down enemies’ shields with energy weapons before delivering the Magnum’s coup de grace never felt so good.
 Or, the one-hit-kill melee from behind.
 Wonderful.

-If you haven’t played Call of Duty: Warzone before, you need to.
-Warzone took the battle royale formula from progenitors like PUBG and Fortnite, then perfected the formula by adding a Call of Duty twist and loadouts.
-It’s arguably a better version of Call of Duty multiplayer, with weapons taken from all the recent titles in the series and then meshed with Warzone’s modern-day-type story and setting.
+Warzone 2 is back with a new and improved format.
+The original game took the battle royale formula from progenitors like PUBG, Firestorm, and Fortnite, then perfected the formula by adding a Call of Duty twist in the form of loadouts.
+It’s arguably a better version of Call of Duty multiplayer, with weapons taken from multiplayer and then mashed with Warzone’s modern-day-type story and setting.

 150 players parachute into a large map — be that in solo, duo, trio, or quad queue — but only one team can be victorious.
 You loot and scavenge your way across the terrain, pursued by other players and an ever-closing circle of doom trying to kill you.